-ATLANTA (AP) -- U.S. health officials want all baby boomers to get tested for hepatitis C.
+ATLANTA (AP) -- The government is recommending all baby boomers get tested for hepatitis C.

 To comment, the following rules must be followed:

 Comments may be monitored for inappropriate content, but the station is under no legal obligation to do so.